Al-Araqeeb: History

-According to a resident of Al-Araqeeb, his ancestors migrated to the region from Yemen and Saudi Arabia.
-He says the family later bought the land from Bedouin tribes that controlled the area.

 After the 1948 Arab–Israeli War, Israel began to displace the Bedouin of the Negev.
 By 1953, 90% of the roughly 100,000 Bedouin in the northern Negev were expelled.
 According to Eyal Weizman, the refugees moved to Gaza and the West Bank.
 The Bedouin from Al-Araqib ("Gentle Hills"), such as the al-Tūris and al-‘Uqbis, have fought to return to their ancestral lands.

 The village lies on the 200mm RPA (rainfall per annum) line drawn by Israeli meteorologists on the basis of a schema developed by Wladimir Köppen to define cultivable land in the desert.
 Two archives were established to document the local Bedouin's rights to their land, one by Nūri al-‘Uqbi and another by Israeli geographer Oren Yiftachel.
 The At-Turi cemetery of the Al-Araqeeb Bedouin dates to 1914.

 Israeli courts have rejected suits to reclaim this land, refusing to acknowledge Bedouin tenure south of the 200 mm line, which is reserved for kibbutz and moshav settlements.
 In 2012, an Israeli court turned down a suit by the al-'Uqbis to win their title based on a claim of continuous cultivation, recognized by the state.

 The Jewish National Fund (JNF/KKL) planned to include the land of Al-Araqeeb in a forestation project in the Negev Desert called Ambassadors' Forest, honoring the assistance provided to Israel by the world's diplomatic corps.
 Some Bedouin living in Rahat and villages nearby objected to the plan.
 In July 2010 the village was demolished by 1,300 police officers, acting under orders of the Israel Land Administration.

 After a six-year-long court case, in a precedent-setting ruling on March 15, 2012, the Beersheba District court ruled against the six lawsuits brought by the Al-Uqbi family, which claimed private ownership of land in the Al-Araqeeb area.
 Based upon the experts' testimony and the presented evidence, the judge ruled that the land was state-owned.

 Disregarding the ruling, the Bedouin returned 59 times to rebuild the structures, but each time they were razed by the state.
 Aziz al-Touri, a representative of the village has asked why Jews are permitted to move to the Negev and live in kibbutzim, moshavim and isolated farms while that right is denied the Bedouin desiring to dwell in their own villages.
 The interviewers comment that the 1948 Palestinian exodus never ended.